Stereotactic Ablative Radiotherapy (SABR)

 When should SABR be considered?

 SABR has most extensively been studied for lung tumors.
 Other sites are prostate, liver, and spine.
 Other less studied or less favorable sites to administer SABR include the kidney, adrenal gland, and pancreas.
 SABR can also be used for small areas of recurrent tumor.
-The SOMC Cancer Center is currently offering SABR treatment for lung, prostate, and recurrent tumors, with plans for other sites, including liver and spine, in the near future.
+The SOMC Cancer Center is currently offering SABR treatment for lung, prostate, spine, and recurrent tumors, with plans for liver in the near future.

 What are the benefits of SABR?